 This is the most important phase, and here is how the annual adjustment phase works.

-At the end of 5th year, the lender researches the index (the 1 year US treasury index) and determines that the index is at 4.5%.
-The margin of 2.75% is added to this figure, for a total of 7.25%.
+At the end of 5th year, the lender researches the index (the 1 year US treasury index) and determines that the index has risen to 6.5%.
+The margin of 2.75% is added to this figure, for a total of 9.25%.

-In theory, you might think that 7.25% would be the new interest rate; however in reality, THE NEW RATE WILL ONLY RISE TO 6.25%.
+In theory, you might think that 9.25% would be the new interest rate; however in reality, THE NEW RATE WILL ONLY RISE TO 8.5%.
 Why is this?
-Because the loan has an annual rate cap protection of 2% from the previous year’s interest rate. (original start rate of 4.25% + the CAP of 2% = 6.25%) and the caps ensure that you receive the lower of two rates (6.25% being lower than 7.25%)
+It's because the loan has an annual rate cap protection of 2% prevents the interest rate from rising any higher than 2% from the previous year's rate. (original start rate of 6.50% + the CAP of 2% = 8.50%) These caps ensure that you receive the LOWER of two rates (6.25% being lower than 7.25%)

 This process repeats each year until the loan pays off in 30 years, or whenever the loan is paid in full, whichever comes first.

 Since this loan has a lifetime cap of 6, it means that your interest rate can never rise above 12.50%, which is 6% higher than the start rate of 6.50%.

 DOES AN ARM LOAN MAKE SENSE FOR YOU?